 - At the top right corner, click on your name, and then click on 'Profile and Settings'.

-- In the 'Security Settings' section, click on 'Edit' for 'Always require 4-digit code'.
-This is the second layer of security for Personal Capital.
+- In the 'Security Settings' section, click on 'Edit' for 'Multi-Factor Authentication’ This is the second layer of security for Personal Capital.

 - You will be asked to enter your Personal Capital password.

-- Click the check-box to always require 4-digit code upon login.
+- Click the check-box for 'Multi-Factor Authentication’' upon login.

 - Click on 'Save Changes' to confirm this change.